 Weihenstephan is the world’s oldest brewery.
 So it only makes sense to include it on a list of Bavarian brewery tours.
 If that doesn’t make it worth a visit for a tour, I don’t know what does.
 They offer two different tours which take place on Mondays, Tuesdays, and Wednesdays.
 Both offer a guided brewery tour and a voucher for the beverage shop.
 But, for an additional cost, you can extend the tour from an hour to two hours and take part in a beer tasting session.
 Be sure to register in advance to secure your spot on the tour.

 Brewer Riegele is in Augsburg, Germany and offers a brewery tour of their historic brewhouse.
 The roughly one to two hour-long tour includes, of course, a tasting.
 Just be sure to register ahead of time.

 Tips for Bavarian Brewery Tours

 While you’re at it, consider German beer festivals, too.
 Oktoberfest is a popular festival that everyone knows.
-But Starkbierfest, in the winter, is smaller and lots of fun!
+But Munich Frühlingsfest (the Munich Springfest) and Starkbierfest, in the winter, are smaller but lots of fun!

 Looking for something that’s even more unique?
 Nuremberg red beer, or Rotbier, lives up to its name.
 The Franconian brew is worth discovering.